Happy! Strikes a Winking Macho Pose

 This is, to put it mildly, not the kind of performance that wins awards, though if there were any justice it would.
 When you consider all the challenges that Meloni is presented with here, it’s astonishing that he’s able to seem so comfortable and unaffected in every frame he inhabits.
 From the instant Meloni’s face appears onscreen, you believe in this fundamentally ridiculous character, a disgraced, puffy-eyed, constantly drunk or drug-addled ex-cop who can kill any number of people effortlessly with guns, knives, his bare hands, and whatever household objects happen to be available.
 Meloni plays this character as a man who knows how preposterous he is and how far he’s fallen, but has decided to just enjoy the ride, no matter how bizarre or horrific it becomes.
 There’s zero vanity in this performance.
 He spends a good portion of the first episode running around in a flapping hospital gown.
 His hair has been slicked back in a way that doesn’t merely acknowledge his receding hairline, but perversely celebrates it.
 I have no idea what he did to make his voice sound the way it does; maybe he gargles with fish-tank gravel.

 Once Happy becomes visible to Sax, Meloni carries on running conversations with an actor he can’t see and whose actual voice and physical presence was supplied during postproduction.
 (Patton Oswalt is a marvelous character actor, and he gives his all here, but I wish they’d cast someone else in this part; he’ll always be Remy from Ratatouille to me.)
-Meloni has to argue with his invisible scene partner while running for his life, being resuscitated after a heart attack, fantasizing about blowing his own brains out and then disco-dancing, killing three mob hit men and tossing the fourth through a window, or being tortured by a gang of thugs (led by the excellent Patrick Fischler, who promises to slice Sax’s penis like a salami — good times).
+Meloni has to argue with his invisible scene partner while running for his life, being resuscitated after a heart attack, and enduring tortured by a gang of thugs (led by the excellent Patrick Fischler, who promises to slice Sax’s penis like a salami — good times).
 It’s as if Mickey Rourke’s character from Sin City had been pasted into Who Framed Roger Rabbit.

 Even when the story and dialogue disappoint, which is pretty much continually, the filmmaking and Meloni’s performance never do.
 The interaction between camera subject and camera is so intuitive that it often feels as if the shots are being dictated by Meloni’s expressions and gestures.
 The broad brushstrokes are a kick — Sax’s close-up expressions of confusion and agony are always a slapstick treat — but it’s the little details that dazzle.
 Late in the first episode, Sax starts running in a bow-legged way, like a man who is trying not to lose control of his bowels, which you might reasonably assume is just a thing Meloni decided to do for kicks.
 Lo and behold, at the start of the next episode, Sax confesses that he’s suffering from “a baseball-sized colonic impasse.”
 Method, baby.